DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-11-sending-users-a-weekly-summary-of-notifications.md

 For example, we could include applications where an offer has been made and the provider is waiting for the candidate’s decision.

-### Reminding users to make decisions about applications 5 working days before they will be automatically rejected
+### Reminding users to make decisions about applications 5 working days before they’re automatically rejected

-Users currently get an email reminder that there are 20 working days until an application will be automatically rejected.
+Users currently get an email reminder that there are 20 working days before an application is automatically rejected.
 But the application list highlights applications that have 5 days left before they’re automatically rejected.

 We want to consider sending an email 5 working days before an application will be automatically rejected.
 This could be instead of the email 20 working days before, or in addition to it.